Jyoti-Jaiss/Digital-Clock/README.md

 # Digital-Clock
- Digital clock with start/stop function:
+ Digital clock with start/stop function using HTML,CSS and javascript